Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/070_output-mode.en.md

 title = "Output Mode"
 slug = "output-mode"
 weight = 70
+description = "Learn about BOMnipotent Client's output modess \"code\" and \"raw\", to optimize log message handling for automation and script integration."
 +++

 Withouth any specifications of the output-mode, BOMnipotent Client prints its log messages either to stdout, or to a configured [log-file](/client/basics/log-file/).
 This is great if it used by humans, but not so useful for automation.
 This is why BOMnipotent Client offers the two additional output-modes ["code"](#code) and ["raw"](#raw).
 They modify which output is printed where.